Today we welcome nFocus employee, Kyla Rice with her 'Musings on Working from Home'.

 If you are going to be working from home for a while, it may be worth investing in equipment to make things easier, a relatively inexpensive option is a keyboard for your laptop which allows you to sit the laptop on something to raise it to eye height, which is far better for posture.
 Sometimes I lift my laptop on top of a chest of drawers which makes an improvised standing desk.
 I find this gives my back and shoulders a break and it's said to improve post lunch digestion and boost energy levels.

 If your home isn’t quiet and you are on calls, a pair of headphones with a microphone can help reduce background noise for anyone you are speaking to and will help you hear who you are speaking with.

 In the future, those of us that worked in offices will probably start to return to the office.
 Will it be the same again?
 Many of us will wish to return and have face to face interactions with our colleagues but will we want to do it every day knowing that we can work effectively from home?
-My personal hope is to have the best of both worlds, to have the opportunity to meet and work with colleagues and customers face to face, and to regularly work from home and it not to be by exception but to be acceptable and ‘the norm’, using the time management and communication skills we have learned and adopted over the past few months to make it a success.
+My personal hope is to have the best of both worlds, to have the opportunity to meet and work with colleagues/customers face to face and to regularly work from home.
+It would not be by exception but would be acceptable and ‘the norm’, using the time management and communication skills we have learned/adopted over the past few months to make it a success.
 It would also be prudent to keep the technology and mindset of working from home alive, so it is on standby for whenever next needed.
 This could cover all sorts of things from the car won't start to business disaster recovery.

 How have you found working from home, do you have any tips to share?